spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

 This guide provides instructions for how to add a backup location in Palette using dynamic access credentials.
 You use the dynamic access credentials to authenticate Palette with the backup location service provider.
 Refer to the [Backup Location](/clusters/cluster-management/backup-restore#backuplocation) section to learn more about the supported service providers.

-Depending on the infrastructure provider there may be limitations or different prerequisites.
-The following sections outline the prerequisites and the detailed steps to add a backup location using dynamic credentials.
+Depending on the infrastructure provider, there may be limitations or different prerequisites.

 ## Dynamic Credentials with AWS STS

 To support dynamic credentials with AWS, Palette uses the AWS Security Token Service (STS) authentication method.
 You can use AWS STS when adding an S3 bucket as the backup location.
-The following sections will outline the prerequisites and the detailed steps to add an S3 bucket as the backup location using the STS authentication method.
+The following sections outline the prerequisites and provide detailed steps to add an S3 bucket as the backup location using the STS authentication method.

 <br />